musama2019/musama2019/README.md

 <p align="left"> <a href="https://www.linkedin.com/in/muhammad-usama-2ba170197" target="blank"><img src="https://img.shields.io/twitter/follow/muhammad-usama-2ba170197?logo=linkedin&style=for-the-badge" alt="muhammad-usama-2ba170197" /></a> </p>

+-  Recently joined NUST(National University of Sceince and Technology),Islamabad as MTO for AI Development Role In SEECS.

 - 🌱 I’m currently working on [Fiverr as Freelance Machine learning Engineer](https://www.fiverr.com/usama_mlguy)

 - 👯 I graduated from Namal University Mianwali in 2023, specializing in machine learning.
 My research project on cellular traffic prediction using federated learning not only enhanced prediction accuracy but also pioneered privacy-preserving techniques, ensuring the security of user data in modern telecommunications networks.